trannolis/trannolis/README.md

   This is my first website.

-          Technical Notes
+  How it works:

 - Front-end made with Google Web Designer.
 - Hosted by AWS S3 and Cloudfront
+- Google Analytics for feedback